 Mirrored of course in Canada, the UK, New Zealand Australia, and in Europe, these are all the post World War II stuff, the reconstruction for those countries that were devastated by the war and also for the other countries that are building out of infrastructure.

-And then look at the decrease of the big recession that we’re just coming out of, 23% decrease in capital expenditure in the US; 6% increase in operations and maintenance.
+And then look at the decrease of the big recession that we’re just coming out of, a 23% decrease in capital expenditure in the US; a 6% increase in operations and maintenance.

 So what we can conclude from this graph is that operations and maintenance have been taking along than where it should be.